-The cost report is due to HHSC Provider Finance on or before April 30, 2022.
+The accountability report is due to HHSC Provider Finance as requested in the Final Obligation Letter.

 All attachments as well as signed and notarized certification pages must be uploaded into STAIRS.

 Reports will not be considered "received" until the online report has been finalized and all required supporting documents uploaded.
 See Appendix A. Uploading Documents into STAIRS.
 Documentation mailed rather than uploaded into the system will not be accepted.